mattermost/mattermost-developer-documentation/site/content/contribute/server/feature-flags.md

  - This is something we're going to be evaluating using split.io.
 We have already implemented support for this in the server.

 9. Do feature flags need to be restarted?
- - Feature flags don’t have to be restarted unless the feature requires that (the feature team would know this).
+ - Feature flags don’t have to be restarted unless the feature requires that.

 10. For features that are requested by Self-Managed customers, why do we have to deploy to Cloud first, rather than having the customer who has the test case test it?
- - Cloud is the way to validate the stability of the feature before it goes to that customer.
-Or can say can use environment variables but it’s experimental.
+ - Cloud is the way to validate the stability of the feature before it goes to Self-Managed customers.
+In exceptional cases we can let the Self-Managed customer know that they can use environment variables to enable the feature flag (but specify that the feature is experimental).

 11. How does the current process take into account bugs that may arise on Self-Managed specifically?
- - Process hasn’t changed much; hopefully bugs are first caught on Cloud.
+ - Process hasn’t changed much from the old release process: features can still be tested on Self-Managed servers once they have been rolled out to Cloud. the main goal is that bugs are first caught on Cloud servers.